The Historical Development of Ninja Weaponry Across Different Japanese Regions

 Ninja, also known as shinobi, were covert agents in feudal Japan who specialized in espionage, sabotage, guerrilla warfare, and assassinations.
 Their weaponry evolved uniquely across different regions of Japan, reflecting local resources, terrain, and tactical needs.
 While popular culture often portrays ninja with a universal set of tools, historical evidence reveals a rich diversity that was deeply influenced by geography, clan rivalries, and the availability of materials.
-Understanding this regional variation provides a more accurate picture of how ninja operated and adapted over centuries.
+Understanding this regional variation provides a more accurate picture of how ninja operated and adapted over centuries, moving far beyond the Hollywood image of a black-clad figure wielding a single straight sword.

 Origins of Ninja Weaponry During the Sengoku Period